Vmlweb/MEAN/README.md

 ```

 The testing database will be reset on each execution and its your job to repopulate it before each test.
 (See `/testing/database/users.js`)

+Mock or stub objects can be created in the `mocks` directory and will be executed before tests are executed.

 ## Logger